A Revolution in Science: the Eclipse Expeditions of 1919: Eddington and the Expeditions

 The expeditions also took two large coelostats, mirrors used especially for solar observations.
 The reason for the mirrors was that no mechanical devices were available to drive the steel tubes containing the object glasses to compensate for the rotation of the Earth.
 The tubes had to be as long as the focal length of the lens, which in this case was about 3.5 metres, so they were difficult to move once set up.
 If a telescope is not moved by such a driver during the taking of a photograph, the stars move on the sky during the exposure and the images turn into streaks.
 In the eclipse experiment, the trick used was to keep the telescope, still but to have it pointing downwards towards the coelostat which reflects the light into the telescope lens.
 The mirror is much small (about 16 inches across) and a relatively small clockwork device can be used to move it to correct for the Earth's rotation instead of moving the whole telescope.

 It is clear that both expeditions had encountered numerous technical problems.
 The day of the eclipse arrived at Principe with heavy cloud and rain.
 Eddington was almost washed out, but near totality the Sun began to appear dimly through cloud and some photographic images could be taken.
 Most of these were unsuccessful, but the Principe mission did manage to return with two useable photographic plates.
-Sobral had better weather but Crommelin had made a blunder during the setting up of his main telescope.
-He and his team had set the focus overnight before the eclipse when there were plenty of bright stars around to check the optical performance of the telescope.
-However, when the day of the eclipse dawned and the temperature began to rise his team watched with growing alarm as both the steel tube and the coelostat mirror began to expand with the heat.
-As a result, most of the main Sobral plates were badly blurred.
-On the other hand, the little 4-inch telescope taken as a backup performed very well and the plates obtained with it were to prove the most convincing in the final analysis.
+Sobral had better weather but Crommelin and his team had set the focus of their main telescope overnight before the eclipse, when there were plenty of bright stars around to check its optical performance.
+When the day of the eclipse dawned and the temperature began to rise, he watched with growing alarm as both the steel tube and the coelostat mirror began to expand with the heat.
+As a result, most of the main Sobral plates were badly blurred and distorted by astigmatism; there was also some confusion caused by the solar corona for stars very close to the Sun's disk.

+On the other hand, the little 4-inch telescope taken as a backup, which was mounted in a wooden tube, performed very well and the plates obtained with it were to prove the most convincing in the final analysis.